The Importance Of Lightning In Architecture Design

 Illumination in your Designs and Architecture Projects

-The Growing Interest on Illumination in Architecture
+The Growing Interest in Illumination in Architecture

 The Integration of Illumination in Modern Architecture Projects

 The modern architect has no need for devices that generate light, but rather the light and atmosphere these generate.
 What do I mean by this?
 Simple, the device that gives off the light must be the least present as possible in the architecture, in the background, so that way the illumination itself becomes the focal point, giving it an almost inert look.
-Integrating these designs requires deep knowledge about the technologies and effects of light.
+Integrating these designs requires deep knowledge of the technologies and effects of light.

 The Key Elements for Good Illumination in your Architecture Project: